sheikh-mohammad/Assignment-3-Bootstrap/README.md

 3. Commit your changes: `git commit -m "feat: add your feature"`
 4. Push and open a PR

-### License

-This project is open source under the MIT License.
-You are free to use, modify, and distribute.

 ### Credits

 - Repository and implementation by **@sheikh-mohammad**